On going negotiations between May and EU commission resulted in slight flexibility when EU agreed some options put on table by May.

 In a statement explaining the move, the European Council said EU rules state that visa exemption is granted “on condition of reciprocity”.

-“The government of the United Kingdom has stated that it does not intend to require a visa from EU citizens traveling to the UK for short stays,” it said.
+“The government of the United Kingdom has stated that it does not intend to require a visa from EU citizens travelling to the UK for short stays,” it said.

 “In the event that the United Kingdom introduces a visa requirement for nationals of at least one member state in the future, the existing reciprocity mechanism would apply”.